gitrdm/madios/REFORM_CHECKLIST.md

     - Rationale: Marking functions and variables as `const` when they do not modify the object’s state helps prevent accidental changes, improves code clarity, enables compiler optimizations, and communicates intent to other programmers.
     - Steps: Review all member functions and mark as `const` if they do not modify the object.
 Mark local variables as `const` where appropriate.
 Build and test after changes.
 Update documentation.
     - Status: Complete.
 Build and all tests passed after changes.
-- [ ] Replace `assert`/manual checks with exceptions or error codes
+- [ ] Replace `assert`/manual checks with exceptions or error codes [NEXT]
+    - Rationale: Exceptions and error codes provide safer, more user-friendly error handling than asserts, especially in public APIs.
+This helps users and contributors understand and recover from errors.
+    - Steps: Review all public methods, replace assert with exceptions or error codes, add clear error messages, update tests as needed.
 - [ ] Add robust input validation and error messages
 - [ ] Profile and optimize hot paths if needed
 - [ ] Avoid unnecessary copies/allocations